-Dato' Gumuri has 45 years of experience in the audit, accounting and corporate sectors.
+Dato' Gumuri has 46 years of experience in the audit, accounting and corporate sectors.
 He was a Senior Partner and Deputy Chairman of the Governance Board of PricewaterhouseCoopers Malaysia.
 He was previously the Chairman of SME Bank and Non-Executive Chairman of Sistem Televisyen Malaysia Bhd and Rangkaian Hotel Seri Malaysia Bhd.
 He was also the Managing Director and Chief Executive Officer of Penerbangan Malaysia Bhd.
-He also held board positions in various PLCs which included Media Prima Bhd, Malaysian Airline System Bhd and Metrod Bhd.
+He also held board positions in various PLCs which include Media Prima Bhd, Malaysian Airline System Bhd and Metrod Bhd.

-Dato' Gumuri is a Fellow of the ICAEW, a Chartered Accountant of MIA and a member of MICPA.
+Dato' Gumuri is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW), a Chartered Accountant of MIA and a member of MICPA.